 MPPP (1-methyl-4-phenyl-4-propionpiperidine), is an analogue of meperidine (a synthetic opioid), a street drug.
 During its illicit manufacture, MPTP (1-methyl-4-phenyl-1,2,3,6-tetrahydropyridine) was inadvertently synthesized, whose use rapidly produced symptoms of Parkinson’s disease in the users, with toxicity leading even to death.

+Parkinson’s disease has been commonly known as a neurodegenerative disease of the old age.
+However, recent studies have established the occurrence of Parkinson’s in young individuals who are chronic cocaine abusers.
 Studies show that cocaine-users may be more at risk of developing Parkinson’s disease.
 Pregnant women abusing cocaine could be at increased risk of giving birth to children who will develop Parkinson’s disease later in life.

 - Alcohol Consumption and the Incidence of Parkinson’s Disease